Sussex: Norman Sussex

 The Battle of Hastings was fought in Sussex, the victory that led to the Norman conquest of England.
 In September 1066, William of Normandy landed with his forces at Pevensey and erected a wooden castle at Hastings, from which they raided the surrounding area.
 The battle was fought between Duke William of Normandy and the English king, Harold Godwinson, who had strong connections with Sussex and whose chief seat was probably in Bosham.
 After having marched his exhausted army 250 mi from Yorkshire, Harold fought the Normans at the Battle of Hastings, where England's army was defeated and Harold was killed.
 It is likely that all the fighting men of Sussex were at the battle, as the county's thegns were decimated and any that survived had their lands confiscated.
 William built Battle Abbey at the site of the battle, with the exact spot where Harold fell marked by the high altar.

 Sussex experienced some of the greatest changes of any English county under the Normans, for it was the heartland of King Harold and was potentially vulnerable to further invasion.
 In the immediate aftermath of the Normans' landing at Pevensey and the Battle of Hastings and to put an end to any rebellion, the Norman army destroyed estates and other assets on their route through Sussex, leading to a 40 per cent reduction in Sussex's wealth, a situation worse than any other southern or midland county.
-By 1086 wealth in Sussex was still 10—25 per cent lower than it had been in 1066.
+By 1086 wealth in Sussex was still 10 to 25 per cent lower than it had been in 1066.

 It was also during the Norman period that Sussex achieved its greatest importance in comparison with other English counties.
 Sussex was on the main route between England and Normandy, and the lands of the Anglo-Norman nobility in what is now western France.
 The growth in Sussex's population, the importance of its ports and the increased colonisation of the Weald were all part of changes as significant to Sussex as those brought by the neolithic period, by the Romans and the Saxons.
 Sussex also experienced the most radical and thorough reorganisation of land in England.
 The county's existing sub-divisions, known as rapes, were made into castleries and each territory was given to one of William's most trusted barons.
 Castles were built to defend the territories including at Arundel, Bramber, Lewes, Pevensey and Hastings.
 Sussex's bishop, Æthelric II, was deposed and imprisoned and replaced with William the Conqueror's personal chaplain, Stigand.
 The Normans also built Chichester Cathedral and moved the seat of Sussex's bishopric from Selsey to Chichester.
 The Normans also founded new towns in Sussex, including New Shoreham (the centre of modern Shoreham-by-Sea), Battle, Arundel, Uckfield and Winchelsea.